Last Updated on September 3, 2024 by Edward Harris

 Review and compare low-cost health insurance policies easily and quickly on our website.
 Get free quotes in seconds from the top-ranked companies that offer budget-friendly inexpensive plans.
 Whether you’re applying for Marketplace coverage with a federal subsidy, or you missed Open Enrollment, we show you the least expensive options that will save you money with premium tax credits.
-The maximum deductible for 2024 Marketplace plans is $9,450.
+The maximum deductible for 2025 Marketplace plans is $9,200.
+The maximum out-of-pocket expenses (family) is $18,400.

 Although it’s difficult to pinpoint who is truly the “top” catastrophic health insurer, all of the large providers offer very affordable high-deductible plans through a Marketplace, an employer, or privately.
 Depending on where you live, rates could be quite different.
 So it’s important to compare premiums of many carriers instead of just one or two.
 Also, the insurance you’re considering should be considered “credible” coverage and not a policy from an unrecognized company.
 Most of the well-known carriers offer cheap options, both on and off the official Exchanges.